Programs for Scouts

 Program Length: about 3 hours

 George Washington Learning to be a Leader – Historic Patch Program

 The requirements are designed to help Scouts gain experience and an understanding of the qualities of leadership.
 The boys and their leader read text, answer questions, and participate in self guided activities all contained in one booklet.

 The program themes are leadership and stewardship.
 As the scouts work through the activities to earn "George Washington Learning to be a Leader" patch, they find how young George Washington learned lessons which he used throughout his lifetime as a general and as our first president.

 One booklet per scout and one leader's booklet per group will be provided.

-The program is free, however, reservations are required.
+The program is free, however, reservations are helpful.
 The park entrance fee of $5 ea. applies to all person age 16 and older.
-Upon completion the scouts may purchase the Learning to be a Leader patch through the Westmoreland-Fayette Council.
+Upon completion the scouts may purchase the "George Washington Learning to be a Leader" patch through the Westmoreland-Fayette Council.